 A conduit between the project team and client, Stephen’s skillset spans the design, management and delivery of high-profile projects.

-His expertise in the commercial sector and he also plays an integral part in running our London office, coordinating projects and developing strong links with our other sectors.
+He has expertise in the commercial sector and also plays an integral part in running our London office, coordinating projects and developing strong links with our other sectors.

 What is the current big trend in student living?

 Health and wellbeing is a big priority.
 Clients are looking for buildings that can offer a more balanced lifestyle to occupants.

 This has led to the increased use of natural light and ventilation, with some clients considering ‘grow your own’ facilities.
 Gyms and shared kitchens continue to prove popular, encouraging social interaction, and more emphasis is placed on the quality of outdoor spaces.

 What is your proudest moment?

 It is always satisfying to complete a project and walk around with the client knowing that the decisions you have made together have been successful.